 BUFORA supplies information to the EASTEL/PRESTEL data system which can be accessed on page 50801.
+11. A raffle was held during the last of the 1981-82 lectures.

-A raffle was held during the last of the 1981-82 lectures.
+11. A raffle was held during the last of the 1981-82 lectures.
 Council thanks Miss F. Farquhason for donating a prize and all those who supported the event.

 12. During June a Training in Communication was held in London under the joint auspices of BUFORA/ASSAP.
 Entitled "Exchanging Information Effectively" it attracted 40 delegates.

-13. In mid-August Miss Betty Wood resigned from Council and as
+13. In mid-August Miss Betty Wood resigned from Council and as DUPORAL CONTRACT AND ADDRESS AND AD

-BUFORA's Secretary.
-The Association is greatly in her debt for the countless ways she has furthered the Association's interests during 15 as Secretary.
+13. In mid-August Miss Betty Wood resigned from Council and as BUFORA's Secretary.
+The Association is greatly in her debt for the countless ways she has furthered the Association's interests during 15 years as Secretary.
 She will still attend BUFORA meetings.
 14. The following members constituted the Council of Management at August 31st, 1982: L.W.
 BAYER, L.E.
-BEER, R. DIGBY, S.J.
+BEER, R. DIGBY; S.J.
 GAMBLE, P. HILL, J. RANDLES, J. SHAW, J.L.
 SPENCER, A. WEST.